 Parents, it is natural for our adolescents to move away from us as they form their own values, opinions, and support networks.
 It is healthy for our teens and tweens to seek independence.

-Effectively connect with your teen or tween through a healthy relationship of love and respect.
+Effectively connect with your teen or tween through a healthy relationship with love and respect.
+Remember, “connection is a practice, not an event,” according to Alissa Marquess.
 The idea of A.R.O.M.A. goes beyond a simple checklist of things to do together.
-Purse the heart of your adolescent!
+Pursue the heart of your adolescent!

 Parents, how do you stay connected to your teen or tween?
 How do you give gifts as a way to bring you closer to your adolescent?
 Please let us know in the comments down below!